ricoAf13/bleedout-execution/README.md

 * **Bleedout & GetUp Execution:** Seamlessly triggers killmoves on enemies crawling on the ground (Bleedout) or currently trying to stand back up (GetUp).
 * **Pre-Hit & Post-Hit Triggers:** Utilizes both `AttackActionHook` (triggers *before* the weapon swings to prevent physics collision issues) and `ProcessHitHook` to guarantee stable execution.
 * **Deferred Task Queuing:** Heavily inspired by *Valhalla Combat*, the plugin offloads the actual `_playPairedIdle` execution to the `SKSE::GetTaskInterface()` game thread queue.
 This completely solves the infamous engine bug where NPCs die instantly before the animation finishes.
-* **Kaputt Integration:** Fully utilizes the robust condition-filtering and animation tagging system from the **Kaputt** mod.
-It respects weapon types, attacker/victim races, and angle conditions perfectly.
 * **Configurable:** JSON-based configuration allows you to tweak execution probabilities, skip essential/protected NPCs, and toggle debug logging.

 ## 📦 Requirements